-In August 2023, news of police raids and arrests in a Crete fertility clinic, which was providing surrogacy fertility services including for Australian intended parents.
-There were allegations of surrogates not being paid and being trafficked across borders, and of babies being sold in fraudulent surrogacy arrangements to international intended parents.
+August 2023: There’s news of police raids and arrests in a Crete fertility clinic, which was providing surrogacy fertility services including for Australian intended parents.
+There are allegations of surrogates not being paid and being trafficked across borders, and of babies being sold in fraudulent surrogacy arrangements to international intended parents.

-Intended parents with a surrogacy arrangement underway or embryos in storage struggled to find out where their surrogate was, or access their gametes from storage.
-The Greek authorities initially refused to allow intended parents to take custody of babies born until a DNA test confirms the genetic link.
-Pregnant surrogates fled the country to avoid prosecution.
-By late August, some intended parents had been united with their babies after DNA confirmed parentage.
+Intended parents with a surrogacy arrangement underway or embryos in storage are struggling to find out where their surrogate is, or access their gametes from storage.
+The Greek authorities are refusing to allow intended parents to take custody of babies born until a DNA test confirms the genetic link.
+Pregnant surrogates have fled the country to avoid prosecution.
+By late August, some intended parents have been united with their babies after DNA confirmed parentage.

 Intended parents mortgage their homes and pool their savings to enter a surrogacy arrangement.
 And they’re sold an idea – by someone in Australia – that the best place for them to pursue surrogacy is in a destination country where the laws are lacking, the surrogates are exploited and the entire process is risky for them, the surrogate and the baby.